vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

+# Validator performance based rewards

-# Adjusting Validator Rewards Based on Performance
+## Adjusting Validator Rewards Based on Performance

 The Vega chain is a delegated proof-of-stake based chain where validators are rewarded from fees generated or from on-chain treasury.